mlcast-community/mlcast-sourcedata-validator/README.md

 ## How is the tool implemented?

 1. **Spec modules are organized by data stage/product** Each validator lives under `mlcast_dataset_validator/specs/<data_stage>/<product>.py`.
-For example, the radar precipitation spec is found at `specs/source_data/radar_precipitation.py`, while `specs/training_data/` is prepared for future derived products.
+For example, the source data radar precipitation spec is found at `specs/source_data/radar_precipitation.py`, while `specs/training_data/` is prepared for future ML training datasets derived from source data.

 2. **Spec sections mirror an `xr.Dataset`**
    Within each spec module, the validation flow follows the dataset layout (coordinates, variables, global attrs, tool compatibility).
-This makes it natural to route a dataset through checks that match its structure.
+This makes it easy to place new checks in the appropriate section as the spec evolves.

 3. **Inline spec text drives each requirement**
    Every section block contains the human-readable spec text (RFC 2119 wording) followed immediately by function calls that implement the corresponding checks (e.g., `check_coordinate_names`, `check_georeferencing`, `check_gdal_compatibility`).
 This keeps the specification and enforcement side-by-side.